Goodkat/dbt-core/CONTRIBUTING.md

 - [`make`](https://users.cs.duke.edu/~ola/courses/programming/Makefiles/Makefiles.html) to run multiple setup or test steps in combination.
 Don't worry too much, nobody _really_ understands how `make` works, and our Makefile aims to be super simple.
 - [GitHub Actions](https://github.com/features/actions) for automating tests and checks, once a PR is pushed to the `dbt-core` repository

-A deep understanding of these tools in not required to effectively contribute to `dbt-core`, but we recommend checking out the attached documentation if you're interested in learning more about each one.
+A deep understanding of these tools is not required to effectively contribute to `dbt-core`, but we recommend checking out the attached documentation if you're interested in learning more about each one.

 #### Virtual environments